Working Retirement Options/Phased Retirement for University Support Staff

 Retired Support staff may be re-hired into a regular, part time appointment.
 These appointments may or may not have an end date.
 If the appointment is 50% or more for 9 months or longer, support staff may be eligible for additional benefits as an active employee (i.e. retirement plan contributions).
 The retiree may want to consider the impact on Social Security Income as a result of this arrangement.

 Support staff who are vested and who do not retire, but reduce to part-time (phased retirement) will receive contribution toward benefits based on their current employment percent, or their eligibility for retirement benefits, whichever is more advantageous.
+Individuals may also want to consider the impact on other benefits.

 Change to Voluntary Flexible Appointment (applies to APA, APSA and CTU Only)